 541. Livestock Dealer’s Duty.

-It is the duty of a livestock dealer to ensure that all livestock removed from a livestock trader lot are in compliance with the animal health requirements of the state of Idaho and the point of destination.
+It is the duty of a livestock dealer to ensure that all livestock removed from a livestock trader lot are in compliance with the animal health requirements of the state of Idaho and the point of destination prior to departure.
 (3-15-22)

 542. -- 549.
 (Reserved)